1. Question Concerning the Completeness of the Exile

 The Mizraim or Hamitic Egyptians had gradually lost control over northern

-Egypt to "Asiatics" (most likely Semitic/Hurrians) and were living in middle
+Egypt to "Asiatics" (most likely Semitic/Hurrians) and were living

 and upper Egypt.
 This migration to northern Egypt coincides with Semitic or